Nidhi-Mishra-18/Employee_Wellness_Tracker/README.md

 ## Features
 ### User Management
 - Admins can create, update, and delete employee profiles.
-- Employees can register, log in, and update their profiles.
+- Employees can register, log in, and update their profiles(via companys mail).
 - Role-based access for Admins and Employees.

 ### Wellness Survey Management